-Joining, utilizing and/or posting on the Library’s social media sites implies agreement with this and all other Library policies.
-The Library, its employees and Trustees assume no responsibility for any damages, direct or indirect, arising from participation in Library-sponsored social media services.
+Joining, utilizing, commenting, or posting on the Library’s social media sites implies agreement with this and all other Library policies.
+The Library, its employees, and Trustees assume no responsibility for any damages, direct or indirect, arising from participation in Library-sponsored social media sites.

 - Copyrighted, trademarked, or plagiarized material